yacosta738/yacosta738.github.io/src/pages/blog/from-linux-to-macos-my-opinion.md

 ### Conclusions

-In conclusion, macOS is a very robust operating system, with robust security, excellent performance, and a wide range of tools to meet the needs of users.
+In conclusion, macOS is a very robust operating system, with robust security, excellent performance, and a wide range of tools to meet users' needs.
 When I switched from Linux to macOS, it wasn't as easy as I expected, but with use and time, I have learned to adapt my dotfiles and to find equivalent tools to perform the same tasks I used to do in Linux.
 The macOS ecosystem is also full of third-party applications that can help you complete even more tasks, such as audio and video editing, graphic design, web development, etc. These applications ensure that macOS remains a first-class operating system for Mac users.